Mumbai: Annual Bandra Fair hijacked by 'outsiders'

-The East Indian community claims they, the original natives who helped promote the fair since inception, have been shunted to the sidelines, denied stalls
+The East Indian community claims they, the original natives who helped promote the fair since inception, have been shunted to the sidelines, denied stalls at the week-long celebration

 The annual Bandra Fair, which kicks off today, celebrates the feast of Our Lady of the Mount which falls on the Sunday following September 8, the birthday of Virgin Mary.
 The week-long celebration when all roads lead to the Basilica of Our Lady of the Mount that overlooks the Arabian Sea, is one of Mumbai's most popular religious celebrations, dating back to over 300 years.